bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 Responsibilities:

-- JSDOM parsing of rendered document.
+- DOM parsing of rendered document.
-- Currently only used to clean up joplin resource links, but may be used for more in the future (e.g. mermaid diagram support).
+- Currently only used to clean up joplin resource links, but may be used for more in the future.

 #### `src/html/markdownSetup.ts`